 In this glimpse a lot of dreams were born.
 A critical mass was developing in Australian film culture.
 Within a decade of the premiere of They’re a Weird Mob, the Australian film industry had produced Sunday Too Far Away, Picnic at Hanging Rock, and The Devil’s Playground.

-It could also be argued that the commercially successful Barry McKenzie films made by Bruce Beresford in the early seventies owe a debt to Powell’s early stab at the “ocker comedy.”
+It could also be argued that the commercially successful Barry McKenzie films made by Bruce Beresford in the early 1970s owe a debt to Powell’s early stab at the “ocker comedy.”
 Later comedies like Muriel’s Wedding and Strictly Ballroom are also in a direct lineage.

 Powell’s sojourn in Australia is usually ignored when his life story is written up in the media.
 The traditional narrative assumes his film-making career disappeared into a deep hiatus in the wake of Peeping Tom until he popped up again as a mentor and friend to Martin Scorsese and Francis Ford Coppola in the 1970s.